This guide, on how to start Airbnb business is based on my personal experiences over the last five years.

 - Driving License or Passport

-I will write a separate article on how to create an Airbnb listing, subscribe to my newsletter to know how to create an Airbnb listing like a Pro.
+I will write a separate article on how to create an Airbnb listing, see my detailed article on how to do Airbnb SEO.

 Setup the key-handover process, the four most common options are:

 - Manually pass on the keys – this option makes sense if you live closeby.
 Bear in mind, most travellers don’t like this option and prefer self-check-in properties.

 - Install a lockbox near the property – this is the cheapest and probably the best solution, as long as you can install it somewhere near the entrance.
 Masterlock is the most popular lockbox brand.